 Reference materials - Glaze Videos by Robin Hopper (If requested these will be shown in class.
-Videos are available for overnight check out from the Fine Arts and Architecture library) You will be graded on:

-- Forming and craftsmanship
+Videos are available for overnight check out from the Fine Arts and Architecture library) You will be graded on: • Forming and craftsmanship

-- Success of the modeling
+- Success of the modeling 0

-- The successful relationship of the design and the concept (unity, color, and individuality in portraying your idea)
+- The successful relationship of the design and the concept (unity, color, and individuality in portraying your 0 idea)

 - o Successful use of color

-- o Two dimensional image development
+- Two dimensional image development 0

-- o Craft of glaze application
+- Craft of glaze application

 - o Completeness of presentation; hanging and mounting the final sculpture

 - Degree of difficulty vs. success